Ross Macpherson Smith: Later life

 Smith was killed (along with the recently commissioned Lieutenant Bennett) while testing a Vickers Viking amphibian aircraft which crashed in Byfleet soon after taking off from Brooklands on 13 April 1922.
 The same aircraft type had also killed John Alcock, another World War I veteran and pioneering long-distance aviator.
 Captain Stanley Cockerell, test pilot for Vickers, had flown Smith and Bennett as passengers on the aircraft's maiden flight earlier that day and testified to the inquest that the machine seemed to be in perfect working order.
 The jury returned a verdict of death by misadventure.
 The bodies were transported to Australia and Smith was given a state funeral and later buried on 14 June at the North Road Cemetery, Adelaide.

 Legacy

 The Australian cricketer Keith Ross Miller (born 28 November 1919) was named after Smith and his brother.

 Ross Smith Avenue in the Darwin suburb of Parap is on the alignment of the airstrip that completed the journey from England to Australia.
 Their aircraft is preserved at Adelaide Airport.
 There is a statue of him near Adelaide Oval.

+A part-ring road around Sydney Airport was also named Ross Smith Avenue, which connects the Domestic Terminal with the control tower and the general aviation area.

 Sir Ross Smith Boulevard in the Adelaide suburb of Oakden was named after Smith.